 What Factors Affect Your Credit Score?

-Both FICO and VantageScore get calculated according to their own algorithms.
+Both FICO and VantageScore are calculated according to their algorithms.
 Below is a breakdown of each.

-According to the Fair Isaac Corp., the company that created the FICO credit-scoring algorithm, these are the factors that can result in a bad credit score:
+According to the Fair Isaac Corp., the company that created the FICO credit-scoring algorithm, these are the factors that are weighed in your credit score:

 - Payment history: 35%